metacommunities/metacommunities/publications/sss_dec2015/plan.md

 How amidst these accounts of number could STS itself produce numbers differently?
 Does STS have any calculative agency [@Muniesa_2005] amidst its field settings, its documents and data sets?
 Is there a way of treating numbers in terms of configurations?

+Calculative agency has largely been done in terms of association and imitation in STS, hence the network and Tarde as primary references.

+Could calculative agency be done more configuratively, taking into account the device-specific character of our research, those whom we research, and their intersectional imaginaries?
+Are there configurative calculations to be done?

 Drawing on the experience of working with one number, the paper will suggest that science studies might develop ways of re-counting large numbers as capital numbers.

 A capitalised number enumerates an aggregate, imbues it with importance linked to infrastructural scale and complexity, and promises the potential to generate further accumulation.